District of Columbia War Memorial

-The District of Columbia War Memorial commemorates the citizens of the District of Columbia who served in World War I. Located on the National Mall, it was constructed in 1931 as a domed, peristyle Doric temple.
+The District of Columbia War Memorial commemorates the more than 26,000 "residents and citizens" of the District of Columbia who performed military service in World War I, including the 499 who gave their lives in that service.
+Located on the National Mall, it was constructed in 1931 as a domed, peristyle Doric temple designed to serve as a bandstand for public events.
+In a practice unusual for the time, the names are listed in alphabetical order, without regard to rank, gender, race, or national origin.

 History

-The memorial was built to honor World War I soldiers that died in the war.
-It stands in West Potomac Park slightly off of Independence Avenue in a grove of trees.
+The memorial was built to honor World War I service members who died in the war.
+It stands in West Potomac Park slightly off Independence Avenue in a memorial grove of trees.
 Authorized by an act of Congress on June 7, 1924, funds to construct the memorial were provided by the contributions of both organizations and individual citizens of the District.
 Construction of the memorial began in the spring of 1931, and the memorial was dedicated by President Herbert Hoover on November 11, 1931 (Armistice Day).
 It was the first war memorial to be erected in West Potomac Park, part of the National Mall near the Lincoln Memorial, and remains the only local District memorial on the National Mall.